JonnyPickard/create-component-template/README.md

 ## Template Directory

-First, create a templates directory of you wish to structure your component.
+First, create a templates directory of the same structure as you wish to structure your component in.

-This can be placed anywhere in your directory and pointed to using the `cct.config` (see below).
+This can be placed anywhere within your app's directory and pointed to using the `cct.config` file (see below).

 Example Template Directory: